 You can add Extension Nodes to your Flows in the Flow editor.Knowledge Connectors

-You can add Knowledge Sources from external knowledge databases to a Knowledge Store in Build > Knowledge.Custom Extensions
+Knowledge Connectors allow you to import Knowledge Sources from external knowledge databases to a Knowledge Store and schedule regular knowledge import in Build > Knowledge.Custom Extensions

 Develop Custom Extensions

-The following materials provide in-depth information to develop a custom Extension:Best practices for developing custom ExtensionsTo guarantee the performance of a custom Extension, make sure the Extension code:
+The following materials provide in-depth information on developing a custom Extension:Best practices for developing custom ExtensionsTo guarantee the performance of a custom Extension, make sure the Extension code:

 - An Extension Node example that shows how to build an Extension Node.